Learn / Blog / Article

 Building a culture of research

-If you’re just getting started with research, here’s an outline of the five-step process to make it part of your company’s culture:
+If you’re just getting started with user experience research, here’s an outline of the five-step process to make it part of your company’s culture:

 Build an internal team of advocates.
 Almost every marketing team will use research—SEO, PPC, CRO, content, etc. Find members of other teams to support the cause and help make the case.